Good morning and thank you for inviting me again to address the Diplomatic Correspondents Association of Bangladesh.

 My Government has a vision.
 It wants to develop a long term economic plan to not only support increased growth but enhance the opportunity of all British citizen’s to share in this prosperity.

-The UK government believes strongly in the capability of the private sector to improve the prosperity and well-being of poor people.
 9 in 10 jobs in developing countries are found in the private sector.

 When I talk to poor people and ask them what will make the biggest difference to their lives – it is always a job.